behaviorism/ido-completion.nvim/README.md

 # ido.nvim

-An Emacs-inspired Interactively Do Things (IDO) plugin for Neovim.
-This plugin enhances the Neovim command line by allowing interactive, fuzzy completion on the command-line prompt with customizable settings for command-specific behavior and display options.
+An Emacs-inspired Interactively Do Things (IDO) plugin for neovim.
+This plugin enhances the neovim command line by allowing interactive, fuzzy completion on the command-line prompt with customizable settings for command-specific behavior and display options.

 ## Installation

-You can install this plugin using popular Neovim plugin managers, such as Packer, vim-plug, or lazy.nvim.
+You can install this plugin using popular neovim plugin managers, such as Packer, vim-plug, or lazy.nvim.
 Here’s how to install with each:

 ### Using [Packer](https://github.com/wbthomason/packer.nvim)